Southwest Airlines is the best option for anyone looking to fly or vacation on a budget.

 It’s happened to me plenty of times, making me question if spending an extra $12.50 per flight was worth it.

 Thankfully, there’s an easier way.

 Instead of paying double the price for a business select ticket, you can actually upgrade your ticket at your gate for only $40.
-This then gives you a higher possibility of snagging an exit row or the from row as opposed to someone assigned to A45.
+This gives you a higher possibility of snagging an exit row or the front row as opposed to someone assigned to A45.

 It can be a little bit risky, but if the stars have aligned, the quality of your flight just went up 300% thanks to early overhead bin access and a free premium drink.